Updated June 2018

 - A pair of compression socks.
 My favorite pair is from Travel Sox.
 My legs are definitely less fatigued, swollen and jumpy since using the socks.
 They aren't just for old folks in nursing homes; endurance athletes also use them!

 - a small RuMe bag with essentials: any medication I'll need during the flight (so I don't have to access a weeks supply in my carry on to take a single dose) I include my preferred pain killers, stomach and sleep aids, in case of troubles mid flight.
-Any bigger medical issues can be addressed by my travel medical kit (that's a blog post for another day!) packed in my carry on bag.
+Any bigger medical issues can be addressed by my travel medical kit (see my blog post here about what I travel with!) packed in my carry on bag.
 I also include gum or mints, a small toothbrush (you can buy tiny disposable rubber brushes wrapped in plastic with toothpaste already loaded on them) and toothpaste, a comb and any other grooming essentials I require.
 The airlines sometimes give these things out on long flights, but that is becoming less common on US carriers.

 - phone, laptop, or tablet loaded with my favorite books, music, audio books, and magazines.
-Next Issue is a great app to subscribe to magazines and down load them so you can take them with you without all the bulk of actual magazines.
+The Texture App is a great app to subscribe to magazines and down load them so you can take them with you without all the bulk of actual magazines.
 You can usually download books and movies from your library for free, and if you already subscribe to a movie service (cable, Netflix, Amazon etc) you can usually download some content onto your device and take it with you.

 - my favorite snacks, which are usually nuts, peanut M & Ms and pretzels because they pack lots of energy and are small, "unbreakable" and don't stink!
 I also fill my water bottle after clearing security so I don't have to wait till the flight attendants make it to my section to slake my thirst.